 First, my real estate was losing value, these losses put some of my partners in bankruptcy, leaving me with a portfolio that was struggling and creating negative cash flow.

 Losing partners and hemorrhaging cash required more of my time.
-I was often the money, and my partners were the management.

 Now I was both.